Foreign tax credits (FTCs)

 - 25% for assets acquired or created between 12 March 2020 and 31 December 2022.

-If there are insufficient or no taxable profits, the investment deduction can be carried forward without any limitation in time or in amount.
-Certain restrictions apply as to the maximum amount of investment deduction carried forward that is tax deductible in a given year.
+If there are insufficient or no taxable profits, the investment deduction can be carried forward, but certain restrictions apply as to the maximum amount of investment deduction carried forward that is tax deductible in a given year.
+The carry-forward of the above mentioned increased investment deduction (8%, 20% or 25%) is also limited in time.

 Under certain conditions, the investment deduction carried forward can be lost after a change of ownership (see Net operating losses in the Deductions section).